diadata-org/dia-oracle-anchor/README.md

 ### Randomness Oracle
 DIA xRandom provides smart contracts with unpredictable random numbers.
 DIA leverages drand’s distributed randomness beacon, enabling verifiable, unpredictable and unbiased random numbers.
-The randomness oracle enables the creation of on-chain applications including but not limited to on-chain gaming, lotteries, prediction markets, and NFT launches​.
+The randomness oracle enables the creation of on-chain applications including but not limited to on-chain gaming, lotteries, prediction markets, and NFT launches.

+The randomness oracle is defined [in detail in the DIA documentation](https://docs.diadata.org/documentation/oracle-documentation/randomness-oracle).

 ### Deployed Oracles
 Deployed oracles can be accessed at these addresses: